 Start of production

-The L-410A version was characterized by further modifications, in particular the reinforcement of the airframe construction, which led to an increase in the maximum take-off mass to 5,700 kg.
-Furthermore, the reinforcement of the horizontal tail cover, the installation of Hartzell propellers and since 1974, also by changing the original liquid de-icing system of the leading edges of the wings and tail surfaces of the TKS type to the pneumatic Kkoholér-Colombes (Goodrich system).
+The L-410A version was characterized by other modifications, especially the strengthening of the airframe, which led to an increase in the maximum takeoff weight to 5,700 kg.
+Furthermore, in the reinforcement of the coating of the horizontal tail surfaces, the installation of Hartzell propellers and, since 1974, also the change of the original liquid de-icing system of the leading edges of the wings and tail surfaces of the TKS type to the pneumatic Kkoholér-Colombes (Goodrich system).
 The pneumatic system was also used in the first and third prototypes.
-Four serial pieces of L-410A from the total production of 25 machines produced or adapted to this standard have undergone extremely demanding tests in the USSR under extreme weather conditions and at air temperatures from -40 ° C to +44 ° C. The machines from the pre-series series were additionally rebuilt for variant A in the years 1973-5.
-In April 1972, a copy of this version was presented in Moscow representatives of Aeroflot, then with MS. license plate OK-CKA.
-Less than a year later he flew with registration CCCP-67251 as the first aircraft of the L-410 series for the Soviet customer.
-The outstanding results of the above-mentioned extreme tests, including all of the following, are evidenced by the fact that the L-410 aircraft were the only type of foreign design and production in the fleet of the then Aeroflot.
+Four serial pieces of L-410A from the total production of 25 machines manufactured or modified to this standard underwent extremely demanding tests in the USSR under extreme weather conditions and at air temperatures from -40 ° C to +44 ° C. The machines from the pre-series series were additionally rebuilt for variant A in the years 1973-5.
+In April 1972, one copy of this version was shown in Moscow to representatives of Aeroflot, then still with MS. license plate OK-CKA.
+Less than a year later, he flew with the registration CCCP-67251 as the first aircraft of the L-410 series for a Soviet customer.
+The excellent results of the above-mentioned extreme tests, including all the following, are evidenced by the fact that the L-410 series aircraft were the only type of foreign design and production in the fleet of the then Aeroflot.

-The first prototype L-410M took off with the crew of Vladimir Vlk and Ing.
-František Svinka on 30 November 1973.
-After the development of the Czechoslovak engine Walter M601 in Motorlet n.
+The first prototype L-410M took off with the crew of Vladimír Vlk and Ing.
+František Svinka on November 30, 1973.
+After the completion of the development of the Czechoslovak Walter M601 engine in Motorlet n.
 P. (Today’s GE Aviation Czech s.r.o.) and the subsequent launch of its production in 1975, they replaced the original Canadian PT-6 in gondolas.
-The new engines were fitted with three-blade propellers of domestic production Avia V508 (today’s Avia Propeller s.r.o.) and such equipped machines began to be referred to as L-410M, MA and MU.
-The first user was the Czechoslovak Air Force, which served seven aircraft until 1996.
+The new engines were equipped with three-bladed propellers of domestic production Avia V508 (today’s Avia Propeller s.r.o.) and such equipped machines began to be referred to as L-410M, MA and MU.
+The first user was the Czechoslovak Air Force, which served 7 aircraft until 1996.
 In 1984-86, overhauls began to carry out conversions to the L-410MU, which is a variant that includes some modifications from the L-410UVP, which was already in mass-produced at the time.
 It was mainly the automatic flagging of propellers, automatic tilt control, injection of cooling water into the compressor and other modifications.
 The equipment and structural elements of the individual building groups L-410M gradually adapted to the requirements of the Soviet customer, who was at that time practically the exclusive customer.

 UVP era begins